Supergraphics’ Barbara Stauffacher Solomon legacy is ready to be told

 Best known for her interior Supergraphics of the 1960s Sea Ranch and her 1991 Ribbon of Light installation at the Embarcadero Promenade in San Francisco, her iconic style of mixing Swiss Modernism and West Coast Pop, pioneered the look of the California Cool - an important moment in graphic design history.

-Her works have been exhibited in galleries around the world from Paris to New York, and is currently on permanent exhibition at SFMOMA.
+Her works have been exhibited in galleries around the world from Paris to New York, always pushing the graphic design boundaries forward.

 “To this day, the combination of being trained as a ballet dancer, and trained by a Swiss to be a designer: I think that's why I haven't fallen apart!” says Barbara Stauffacher Solomon on her resilience.